Amazon: marketplace guide

 Where can I set my shipping time?

 The shipping time on Amazon is set in the shipping template in Amazon's back-end.
-On ChannelEngine you can set the Fulfillment latency (i.e.: the number of days it takes to process orders), and the shipping group (i.e.: the name of the shipping template you want to use on Amazon).
+On ChannelEngine you can set the Fulfillment availability: lead time to ship (i.e.: the number of days it takes to process orders), and the Merchant shipping group (i.e.: the name of the shipping template you want to use on Amazon).
 However, the countries you wish to ship to, the shipping time, and the shipping costs are all set in Amazon's back-end.
 Go to Settings, Shipping settings, Edit existing template/Create a new template.

 Can an order be canceled once placed?